PathFOSS/CryptoTracker/README.md

 Please submit an issue in this repository with the console log.

 Most likely we have hit the 10,000 queries / month limit on the free API plan.

+## Known Bugs
+Responsibity: Vercel hosting jams responsive CSS loading on some devices, although the web app functions well on localhost.
+This is under investigation.